Booking a Scottish

 How to choose your wedding ceilidh band

 So, when you decide on your Scottish wedding entertainment make sure you consider booking a good ceilidh band.
 Please also bear in mind that ceilidh bands are not all the same.
 A good group is not likely going to be the cheapest band you can find.
 Playing music is an art form and a profession that should be appreciated for the skills involved.
 Listen to them playing.
 Booking a group is not a comparable generic product.
 Usually, you get what you pay for so be warned.
 You wouldn’t book the cheapest food, wedding dress or venue for your wedding, so don’t try to skimp on the band as the same rules apply.
-Even if you know nothing of music, the musical entertainment is most definitely one of the most critical aspects of your wedding reception.
+Even if you know nothing of music, musical entertainment is most definitely one of the most critical aspects of your wedding reception.

 Think about the value

 I like to use the comparison with tradesmen.
-Imagine asking a plummer, an electrician, a joiner and a plasterer.
+Imagine asking a plumber, an electrician, a joiner and a plasterer.
 “Come to my party and work for 5 hours on a Saturday night, in a hotel 100 miles away.
 Please set up your tools in the afternoon so my guests don’t have to see you working, we don’t have a budget for a hotel room for the band so you’ll have to drive the 100 miles home after you pack up after your finish time of 1 am and load the tools into your van at 2 am.
-You’ll be back about 4.30am, but it’s good exposure for you.”
+You’ll be back at about 4.30 am, but it’s good exposure for you.”

 I think you’ll find the tradesmen would be much more expensive.
 It’s hard to understand why some people don’t value or respect professional musicians in the same way they would tradespeople.
 Are we not skilled?
 Do we not need to eat?
 Have we no bills to pay or mouths to feed?